AlexHarn/claudeville/README.md

 The script will:
 1. Create conda environment if needed
 2. Start Django frontend on http://localhost:8000
+3. Start Flask backend on http://localhost:5000
-3. Start the backend simulation server
+4. Start the CLI simulation controller

-When prompted:
-- Fork simulation: `base_the_ville_isabella_maria_klaus`
+When prompted, press Enter for defaults or choose:
-- New simulation name: anything you want
+- `c` - Continue last simulation

-Then:
+- `custom` - Specify fork and simulation name
+- Enter - Start new simulation with auto-generated name

+Then in the CLI:
 ```
-run <step-count>
+run <step-count>   # Run N simulation steps
+status             # Show simulation info
+personas           # Show all personas and their current actions
+save               # Save simulation state
+exit               # Save and quit
 ```

-Open http://localhost:8000 in browser to watch.
+Open http://localhost:8000 in browser to watch the simulation animate.

 ## Manual Setup